Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on experiments

 We also made a simple change to how the data is fed into the encoder.
 In the original model, the missing values were imputed with $0$, while we instead used the forward imputed values.
-This was necessary due to the difference operation preceding the B-NLST layer in Figure \ref{fig:gpvae_nlst_encoder}.
+This was necessary due to the difference operation preceding the B-LS2T layer in Figure \ref{fig:gpvae_ls2t_encoder}.
 With the zero imputation, the coordinates with missing values exhibited higher oscillations after differencing, while with forward imputation the missing values were more well-behaved.
-A simple way to see this is that, if there were no preprocessing and convolutional layers in Figure \ref{fig:gpvae_nlst_encoder} preceding the difference block, then this step would be equivalent to imputing the missing values with zero after differencing.
+A simple way to see this is that, if there were no preprocessing and convolutional layers in Figure \ref{fig:gpvae_ls2t_encoder} preceding the difference block, then this step would be equivalent to imputing the missing values with zero after differencing.

-\paragraph{Results details.} Table \ref{table:gp_vae_comparison} shows the achieved performance on the datasets with our enhanced model GP-VAE (B-NLST) compared against the original GP-VAE \cite{fortuin2019gpvae} and the same baselines.
-We can observe that just simply increasing the expressiveness of the encoder did manage to improve on the results in almost all cases.
+\paragraph{Result details.} Table \ref{table:gp_vae_comparison} shows the achieved performance on the datasets with our upgraded model, GP-VAE (B-LS2T), compared against the original GP-VAE \citep{fortuin2019gpvae} and the baselines.
+The reported results are negative log-likelihood (NLL), mean squared error (MSE) and AUROC on HMNIST, while on Sprites the MSE is reported and on Physionet the AUROC score.
+As Sprites is unlabeled, downstream classification performance (AUROC) is undefined on this dataset, while Physionet does not have ground truth values for the missing entries, and reconstruction error (MSE,NLL) is not defined.
+The only missing entry is Sprites NLL, which was omitted to preserve space.
+We observe that increasing the expressiveness of the encoder did manage to improve the results on HMNIST and Physionet.
 The only case where no improvement was observable is Sprites, where the GP-VAE already achieved a very low MSE score of $MSE = 2 \times 10^{-3}$.